gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

   <iframe src="https://www.youtube-nocookie.com/embed/RavyzJ8D4Is?rel=0" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-It was detecting the shapes pretty quickly, which made the whole calibration process pretty short.
+It was detecting the shapes quickly, which made the whole calibration process pretty short.

 #### Display impacts

 The last part of the proof of concept was to get a visual feedback on the screen after a laser shot.
-It was pretty easy to do once the camera calibration process was done, as it gave me a shared coordinate system between the camera and the projected image.
+It was pretty easy to do once the camera calibration process was done, as it gave me a shared coordinates system between the camera and the projected image.
 The camera detects when a laser is present and retrieve its position.
-I had to adjust a bit the laser detection as the projector was emitting a lot of light.
 After that, the coordinates of the laser impact are converted to some new coordinates that are used to display an impact image on the screen at the same location.
 On top of that, the impact image is randomly rotated, so it does not always look the same.